AroraAsh/YAFT-Backend/README.md

 To run the server run 'node server.js'.
 You can also run 'nodemon server.js' in development for automatic code reloading.

+# POST Data
+Use JSON or form data
+For JSON use application/json in content type header.

 # API Specification

 POST /login